 If Rome is the heart of Italy, then Tuscany is its soul.
 Celebrated as the birthplace of the Renaissance, the region is world-renowned for medieval treasures.
 Yet step away from the great cities like Florence and Siena and you will discover that Tuscany is equally abundant in natural wonders.
 From the Carrara marble mines to the exquisite vineyards at Avignonesi, some of the finest produce in the world springs from this stretch of earth between the Ligurian Sea and Umbria.

 Undulating olive-green hills, proud poplars lining ruler-straight Roman roads, and rows of lush vineyards thriving under eternal sunshine.
 Conjure a picture of Tuscany in your mind’s eye and it’s likely to look a little like this.
 Tuscany’s agricultural heritage is intricately bound with rural society, shaping the landscape for thousands of years.
-Dive into the infinity pool at Belmond Castello di Casole, perch at the very edge and cast your eyes across the view.
+Dive into the infinity pool at Castello di Casole, A Belmond Hotel, Tuscany, and cast your eyes across the view.
 Even today, you will enjoy the same charming provincial vistas that existed long before the Romans arrived.
 We have one little-known ancient civilisation to thank for this enduring influence on the landscape—the industrious Etruscans.

 Compared to the later Romans, the Etruscans are not so widely understood, but we know they were masterful engineers and evident wine-lovers.
 Around 800 B.C. the Etruscans rose to great prominence across Southern Europe, amassing enormous wealth from the trade of farmed goods.
 Towering aqueducts and complex irrigation systems carved vast swathes of farm land into orderly rows of vineyards and olive groves.
 If the earth could be easily cultivated, then goods could be easily traded.
 However, the enterprising Etruscans didn’t just trade goods, they also swapped knowledge and ideas.